syncfusion-content/javascript-docs/js/api/ejRTE.md

-Fires when commands are executed successfully.
+Fires when the commands are executed successfully.

 <table class="params">
 <thead>